maryasdk/react-boilerplate/README.md

-# Getting Started with Create React App
+# React Boilerplate by Marya

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project bootstrapped with [Create React App](https://github.com/facebook/create-react-app) is part of a "React Boilerplate as We Go" publication on [Medium](https://medium.com/a-react-boilerplate-repo-as-we-go).
+The publication contains stories that will be progressively added, simultaneously while updating and upgrading the react-boilerplate repo.
+The stories will provide the reasoning behind the decisions taken and an explanation on the added features.

 ## Available Scripts